cardinalby/webext-buildtools-firefox-addons-builder/README.md

 * `PollTimedOutError` For "Deployed extension" output.
 Polling uploaded item status was timed out.
 Your extension will be probably published later.

+All these custom errors have `AddonsApiError` base class that contain the following properties:
+- `version: string|undefined`: extension version if known at the moment error occurred
+- `uploadId: string|undefined`: id of upload if known at the moment error occurred

 ## References

 If you are interested in building CI/CD solution for Web Extension using GitHub Actions it's better